Content Marketing Strategy – your way to success!

 What kind of content format will you use?

 Bear in mind that you need your content to reach your customers, so where do they hang out?
-This might be social media, a blog, a podcast, a YouTube channel, and of course an email newsletter.
+This might be social media, a blog, a podcast, a YouTube channel, video content or an email newsletter to name a few.
+You also need to know what kind of content your audience likes.
+You can only find this out by trying different things over a period of time and analysing which type gets the most engagement.

-Once you know what format you need to use to suit your audience and to reach them where they are, think about your budget and what you can afford to be able to use all these channels effectively.
+Once you know what format you need to use to suit your audience and to reach them where they are, think about your budget and what you can afford to be able to use all these channels effectively – by this, I don’t mean you have to pay for ads – but things like a website or email marketing can come at a cost.

 Where will you publish your content?